Non-Markovianity of $2K-B$ and a degeneration: A flat degeneration of

-It is natural to ask whether such a future infimum reflection holds for $X$ as well.
-However, we expect this to be not true, as this reflection seems rely on that the slope $K'$ is zero.
+It is natural to ask whether such a future-infimum reflection holds for $X$ as well.
+However, we expect this not to hold, as this reflection seems to rely on the slope $K'$ being zero.